JamesvanHoke/Readme-Generator/output/README.md

 # Readme Generator

 ## Description
-Generate a readme from template by answering simple user prompts via the terminal.
+Generate a readme from template by answering simple user prompts via the terminal

 ## Table of Contents